bbbreaddd/breadsite/content/blog/achievements-guide.md

 Here is a guide on how to see achievements you've unlocked with pirated games using Achievement Watcher and Goldberg.
 <!--more-->
 Achievement Watcher can also do achievement notifications, clips, and screenshots to make it seem more official.
 This is my personal method, and it's been pretty reliable.
 While it might seem like a lot due to the pictures and number of steps, I just tried to be as specific as possible.
+A majority of it is just setup and won't have to be repeated every time.

 ---